clearmatics/zeth/mpc/README.md

 ## Create a configuration file

+### Configuration file overview

 Create the file `server_config.json` in the server working directory.
 This should list the ordered set of contributors, as well as other properties of the
 MPC:
 ```console